 How a Radar Scan Checks a UAE Website Structure

-A Radar scan reads a UAE website as a structure: pages or nodes, hubs, leaf pages, leaf-to-hub balance, depth signals, orphan pages, empty hubs, score, grade, and confidence.
+A Radar scan reads a UAE website as a structure, not just a list of URLs.
+In the visible examples, it reports nodes, hubs, leaf pages, leaf-to-hub ratio, depth, orphan pages, empty hubs, score, grade, and confidence.

 In brief

-- It counts the website’s pages or nodes, then separates hubs from leaf pages so the structure is clearer than a simple page total.
+- It counts the total visible pages or nodes, then separates hubs from leaf pages so the site structure is easier to understand.

-- It checks structural signals such as leaf-per-hub ratio, depth p90, orphan pages, and empty hubs where those fields are available in the scan.
+- It checks structural signals such as leaf-to-hub ratio, depth p90, orphan pages, and empty hubs where those values are available.

-- It turns the structure read into a score, grade, and confidence level, as shown across UAE real estate and professional services examples.
+- It summarises the scan with a score, grade, and confidence level, as shown in multiple UAE website examples.

 What to do

-The scan then looks at how those pages are organised.
-The examples show hub and leaf counts such as 3 hubs with 105 leaf pages, 13 hubs with 482 leaf pages, 16 hubs with 1,099 leaf pages, and 12 hubs with 5,039 leaf pages.
+The scan then shows how those pages are organised.
+Readable examples include 3 hubs with 105 leaf pages, 13 hubs with 482 leaf pages, 16 hubs with 1,099 leaf pages, and 12 hubs with 5,039 leaf pages, along with leaf-to-hub ratios.

-The scan also adds quality signals around the structure.
-The examples include scores and grades such as 58/C, 79/B, 80/B, 82/B, and 48/D, plus confidence levels and checks for depth, orphan pages, and empty hubs where readable.
+It also adds structure quality signals.
+The visible examples include scores and grades such as 48/D, 58/C, 79/B, 80/B, and 82/B, plus confidence readings and checks for depth, orphan pages, and empty hubs where those fields are visible.

 What to keep in mind

-A Radar scan is most useful as a quick structural read before deeper SEO work.
-It helps show whether the visible issue is scale, hub balance, leaf distribution, depth, orphan pages, or empty hubs.
+A Radar scan works well as a fast structural read.
+Based on the examples, it helps show whether a site’s visible pattern is mainly about scale, hub coverage, leaf distribution, depth, orphan pages, or empty hubs.

-The examples show why page count alone is not enough.
+The examples also show why page count alone does not explain structure quality.
 A 109-page site appears with a 58/C score, while a 496-page site appears with an 80/B score and a 1,116-page site appears with an 82/B score.

 Confidence should be read carefully.
-Some examples show higher confidence around 75% to 78%, while others show lower confidence around 45%, so the scan is a structured starting point rather than a full technical audit.
+Some examples show higher confidence around 75% to 78%, while others are closer to 45%, so the scan is best used as a structured starting point rather than a full technical audit.